reddyhasinichalamkota/SCT_ML_2/README.md

 # SCT_ML_2
-# 🛍️ Customer Segmentation using K-Means Clustering
+# Customer Segmentation using K-Means Clustering

-## 📌 Project Overview
+## Overview
-This project uses the **K-Means Clustering Algorithm** to group customers of a retail store based on their purchase history.
-The goal is to identify customer segments that can help businesses improve marketing strategies and customer experience.
+This project applies the **K-Means Clustering** algorithm to segment customers of a retail store based on their purchase behavior.
+Customer segmentation helps businesses identify different groups of customers and enables data-driven marketing strategies, personalized recommendations, and improved customer retention.

-## 🎯 Objective
+## Objective
-To analyze customer data and divide customers into meaningful groups based on similar purchasing behavior.
+The objective of this project is to analyze customer purchasing patterns and group customers into distinct clusters based on similar characteristics such as income and spending habits.

-## 🧠 Algorithm Used
+## Key Features
+- Data preprocessing and cleaning
+- Exploratory Data Analysis (EDA)
+- Optimal cluster selection using the Elbow Method
-- K-Means Clustering (Unsupervised Machine Learning)
+- Customer segmentation using K-Means Clustering
+- Cluster visualization and interpretation
+- Business insights generation

-## 🛠️ Technologies Used
+## Technologies Used
 - Python
 - Pandas
 - NumPy